 As eviction moratorium expires, here are the states where renters are most at risk

-A nationwide moratorium on evictions is set to expire on Saturday, putting millions of people at risk of losing their homes.
+A nationwide moratorium on evictions expired on Saturday, with housing advocates warning that millions of Americans are at risk of losing their homes.

-Housing advocates warn that a wave of evictions could be coming, with as many as 11 million people behind on their rent, according to the Center on Budget and Policy Priorities, a left-leaning think tank.
-The CBPP estimated that about 16% of U.S. households were behind on rent — double the pre-pandemic level.

-In some states, more than a quarter of renters are behind on payments, according to CPBB calculations.
-The Southeast is the hardest hit: 29% of renters in Mississippi and 28% in South Carolina were behind in the first week of July, according to the CBPP's calculations.
-In Georgia, 1 in 4 isn't caught up on rent.
+As many as 11 million people are behind on rent, according to the Center on Budget and Policy Priorities.
+The left-leaning think tank estimates that about 16% of U.S. households are behind on rent — double the delinquency rate before the pandemic — but in some states more than a quarter of renters are behind on payments.
+The Southeast is the hardest hit region: 29% of renters in Mississippi and 28% in South Carolina were behind in the first week of July, according to CBPP.

 Surgo Ventures identified 250 counties where more than 1 in 5 renters were behind, which Surgo dubbed most at risk.
 The list includes all but four counties in South Carolina, and roughly half the counties in Georgia and Mississippi.
 None of the states currently have eviction protections in place beyond the federal government's CDC's order.